chomosuke/distributed-exchange/README.md

 - Accounts: source of truth, responsible for recording orders, balance, portfolio and stocks.
 - There can not be more order than balance / stock in portfolio.

-### Matcher syncing
+### Matcher syncing broadcasting local order deduction
-- local order created.
+- local matched with remote -> no need to broadcast.
-  - matched with remote -> no need to broadcast.
+- local matched with local -> broadcast to everyone.
+TICK
-  - matched with local -> broadcast to everyone.
+- remote matched with local. -> need to broadcast to everyone.
 TICK
-- offer accepted.
+- offer accept sent.
-  - need to broadcast to everyone except the offer sender.
+  - need to broadcast to everyone.
 TICK
-- local order matched with remote.
+- offer deny received.
   - need to broadcast to everyone.
 TICK
 - Order deducted.
   - need to broadcast.
 TICK